InFocusGames/website-alpha/readme.md

-# Indizr Website
+# Indizr Website (Alpha)

-This repo contains all the HTML, CSS & JavaScript for the Indizr's static website, which is currently under development.
+This repo contains the HTML, CSS & JavaScript for the initial version of Indizr's static website.
+No longer maintaining this repo actively, since early-stage buildout is a completed project.

 Peter A. McKay
 peter[at]indizr[dot]com